 - Final words

 It’s important to understand the differences between waterproof, water resistant and water repellent.
 This will help you to choose the right product for you and your travel needs.
 After all, protecting your travel gear from the odd rainstorm is going to be different than if you are planning to go rafting or swimming in the sea.

 Water-resistant: Products labelled as water resistant offer the lowest protection against water.
 In most cases, the fabric has been impregnated with a light substance to improve its endurance to regular water exposure such as light rain.
-However, water-resistant fabric does not offer protection against ongoing water exposure like long and heavy rain, or standing under a water fall.
+However, the water-resistant fabric does not offer protection against ongoing water exposure like long and heavy rain or standing under a waterfall.

 Water-repellent: The next level of protection.
 Products that are water-repellent are treated with a stronger substance like for example Gore-Tex (a waterproof, breathable fabric membrane).
 This gives them the ability to withstand longer and heavier exposure to water, like a rainstorm.